adel-mamin/amast/libs/coro/README.rst

 ===========

-Provides a lightweight implementation of asynchronous programming using a custom async-await mechanism in C. It allows a stateful asynchronous execution flow be represented in a linear structured, readable manner.
+Provides a lightweight implementation of asynchronous programming using a custom coroutine mechanism in C. It allows a stateful asynchronous execution flow be represented in a linear structured, readable manner.

 Overview
 ========

-The core of the implementation revolves around managing async state in a ``struct am_async`` object.
+The core of the implementation revolves around managing async state in a ``struct am_coro`` object.
 The object combined with a set of state-tracking macros allows to mimic async-await behavior.

 Useful for the cases when the sequence of states (operations) is strictly